PrestaFlow/prestaflow.io/resources/views/docs/library/1/the-basics/tutorial.md

 }
 ```

-If you run the prestaflow:tests script, you will see your first suite in action !
+If you run the `prestaflow:default` script, you will see your first suite in action !

 ## Add steps